GiuffreLab/awx-operator/README.md

 # Pre-requisite

-makesure you have kubernetes cluster running with atleast 4 cpus & 6GB ram.
+makesure you have kubernetes running on a host with atleast 4 cpus & 6GB ram.

 # Deploying awx operator, postgres, awx